Partron1/portfolio/README.md

 # My Portfolio
 **About Me**
-Hi, I’m Francis 🙋 a Data Analyst and BI Analyst 🤖 with a passion for using data and automation to solve real-world problems.
+Hi, I’m Francis🙋a Data & BI Analyst 🤖 passionate about using data and automation to drive smarter, more sustainable decisions.
+I help organizations transform complex data into actionable insights that support climate resilience, efficiency, and sustainable growth.
-I help organizations turn complex data into clear insights and smarter decisions.
-I enjoy building dashboards, automating workflows, and finding ways to make operations more efficient and sustainable.
+I enjoy building dashboards that highlight environmental impact, automating workflows that reduce resource waste, and designing data solutions that empower organizations to operate with both performance and planet in mind.
+My mission is to make data not just a tool for business success, but a catalyst for sustainability.

 **Skills**
 - **Programs:** Microsoft Excel, Power BI, Power Query, SQL (Big Query), Jupiter Notebook, Tableau, R, Python